-Interview by Ellen T’Hoen, lawyer and director of Medicine Law & Policy
+Interview of Ellen T’Hoen, Director of Medicine Law & Policy

 1. Why do we need more transparency when it comes to R&D costs and what impact could it have on prices of medicines?